Plön: History

 In 1891 Emil Otto Zacharias founded the first "Biological Station" for freshwater research on German soil on the Plöner See.
 It was established as a private research institute with the aid of financial support from the Prussian government and several private citizens.
 After his death, August Thienemann took the lead.
 Its successor for a long time was the Max Planck Institute of Limnology, now renamed the Max Planck Institute for Evolutionary Biology (see weblinks).

 The Wehrmacht barracks at Stadtheide near Plön became the temporary location of the remaining members of the Hitler cabinet who had fled Berlin after the death of Adolf Hitler on 30 April 1945.

 Hitler believed that Reichsfuhrer SS Heinrich Himmler was located in Plön and ordered newly appointed Luftwaffe commander Robert Ritter von Greim to fly there to arrest him.
 However, Himmler had left several hours before Von Greim's arrival.

 On 1 May, Commander of the Navy, Admiral Karl Dönitz, moved into the buildings of the Stadtheide Barracks but it was to be a short stay.
-Dönitz announced that Hitler had fallen and had appointed him as his successor.
+Dönitz announced that Hitler had fallen and had appointed him as his successor (see Goebbels cabinet).
 On 2 May Dönitz and the new Government Executive of the Reich fled to Flensburg before the approaching British troops and formed the short-lived Flensburg Government.